Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

 * the former is more general-purpose, whereas the latter is thought to be used by sellers of resources/data.
-* in the former one, an agent can register himself with only one description at a time, whereas in the latter a service agent can register himself multiple time with different description (and hence discoverable in multiple ways).
+* in the former one, an agent can register himself with only one description at a time, whereas in the latter a service agent can register himself multiple time with a different description (and hence discoverable in multiple ways).

-It is important to notice that most of the above mentioned methods are `asynchronous`, which means that the agent does not waits explicitly for the result of the operations.
+It is important to notice that most of the above-mentioned methods are `asynchronous`, which means that the agent does not waits explicitly for the result of the operations.

 Establish a connection: `Handshake`